astronomersiva/siva.dev/posts/write-ups/identicons.md

 > Our Identicons are simple 5×5 “pixel” sprites that are generated using a hash of the user’s ID.
 The algorithm walks through the hash and turns pixels on or off depending on even or odd values.
 These generated patterns, combined with hash-determined color values, ensures a huge number of unique Identicons.

 While the identicon itself is a 5x5 image, one can notice that it is symmetrical.
 The fourth and fifth columns mirror the second and first columns respectively.
-This implies that these identicons can be expressed as a 15 bit number.
+This implies that these identicons can be expressed as a 15 bit number(3x5 matrix).
 As for the color, we can use any 6 bit sequence from this 15 bit number itself and generate a color code in the hex format.

 Let's try and build this now.